There’s no doubt Thunderbolt is unparalleled thanks to its near-zero latency and up to 6 peripherals connectivity

-Do you play in LARGE shows that entail having PERFECT audio quality with high PAs in your studio?
+Do you play in large shows that need perfect audio quality with high PAs in your studio?
 If so, you’ll need this interface.

-Like other more expensive thunderbolt audio interfaces, the Zoom TAC also boasts NEAR ZERO LATENCY and the ultimate in HIGH AUDIO QUALITY (up to 24-bit/192 kHz).
+Like other, more expensive thunderbolt audio interfaces I’ve reviewed, the Zoom TAC also boasts near zero latency and the ultimate in HIGH AUDIO QUALITY (up to 24-bit/192 kHz).

 This thunderbolt audio is Compact and Portable.
 Without needing an AC plug-in, you can just connect it to the Mac laptop (or your studio computer), and you’re good to go!

-- It’s also versatile!
-Great for BOTH field recordings and onstage playback for live shows.
+It’s also great for field recordings and onstage playback for live shows.

 Accidentally left it in the studio?
 It’s so small, shipping it to your location won’t be much of a hassle!